WorldWideTelescope/pywwt/docs/annotations.rst

    :align: center

-Once an annotation is no longer needed, it can be removed via its :meth:`pywwt.Circle.remove` method.
+Once an annotation is no longer needed, it can be removed via its :meth:`~pywwt.Annotation.remove` method.
 The main WorldWide Telescope object (``wwt`` in this case) also has a dedicated method for erasing every existing annotation from view called :meth:`~pywwt.BaseWWTWidget.clear_annotations`.